-• Bewley, S, 'Restricting the Freedom of Pregnant Women' in Dickenson, D (ed), Ethical Issues in Maternal-Fetal Medicine (Cambridge: Cambridge University Press, 2002) pp. 131-146 [available as an ebook via the University library / see entry in library catalogue]
+S. Bewley, 'Restricting the Freedom of Pregnant Women' in D. Dickenson, (ed), Ethical Issues in Maternal-Fetal Medicine (Cambridge: Cambridge University Press, 2002) pp. 131-146 [available as an ebook via University library]

-Bewley asks (p.
-135) whether pregnant women have a different special relationship to their chid than mothers have to their born children.
-For instance, she points out that kidney donations between mother and child are not enforced.
-Do you think that mothers-to-be have more moral obligations than the mother-that-is?
+Bewley asks (p.135) whether pregnant individuals have a different special relationship to their child than parents have to their born children.
+For instance, she points out that kidney donations between parent and child are not enforced.
+Do you think that pregnant individuals have more moral obligations than parents?
 Give reasons for this.